 Each Saturday morning, the Palazzo Colonna throws open its doors (or at least the doors of its magnificent gallery) to the public.
-The palace is home to the Galleria Colonna, one of the largest private art collections in Rome.
+The Galleria Colonna is one of the largest private art collections in Rome.

 The Galleria Colonna was created to celebrate the victory of the Christian fleet over the Turks at the Battle of Lepanto, in 1571.
-The commander of the Papal fleet, Marcantonio II Colonna, is depicted on the vaults of both the Sala Grande and the Sala della Colonna Bellica.
+The commander of the Papal fleet, Marcantonio II Colonna (1535-84), is depicted on the vaults of both the Sala Grande and the Sala della Colonna Bellica.

 The gallery is extravagantly decorated in the Baroque style, with the characteristic surfeit of gilded surfaces.
 It was commissioned in the mid 1600s by Cardinal Girolamo I Colonna and his nephew Lorenzo Onofrio Colonna, and inaugurated by Lorenzo Onofrio’s son, Philip II, in 1700.